I love a good coastal walk.

-The reward at the top is worth it.
+The reward at the top at the Byron Bay Lighthouse is worth it.

 Built from concrete blocks the Cape Byron Lighthouse was finished in 1901 and is the most easterly lighthouse in Australia, and one of the most powerful.
 It’s located about 3 kilometres northeast of the town of Byron Bay.

-The lighthouse attracts more than 500,000 visitors per year and has become an icon in Byron Bay.
-Housing at the site includes the head lighthouse keeper’s residence, and two assistant keeper’s cottages which are available for overnight rental.
+Cape Byron Lighthouse attracts more than 500,000 visitors per year and has become an icon in Byron Bay.
+Housing at the site includes the head lighthouse keeper’s residence and two assistant keeper’s cottages which are available for overnight rental.

 The top makes for a great spot to enjoy an ice cream or a coffee and take a rest before trekking back down.

 Just don’t do what we did, BRING CASH.

 The shop doesn’t take plastic.
 No cards!
 No ATM.
 Not a good scenario when for the past hour you’ve been harping on to your kids if they hang in there and enjoy the ride, daddy will have a nice treat for them at the end.

 Hmm, and don’t think for a minute I wasn’t a bit peeved as well.
 I do love me a coffee.
 And an ice cream!

 Kalyra coined the walk “The Stroller Roller Coaster” for the rides down the hills.
 So don’t forget your stroller.
 Where’s the fun in simply walking?